-Allianz Thematica (the "Sub-Fund") promotes a broad range of environmental and social characteristics.
+Allianz China A-Shares (the "Sub-Fund") promotes a broad range of environmental, social and governance characteristics ("ESG characteristics").
 The Sub-Fund does so by:

-- As a first step promoting environmental and social characteristics, by, excluding direct investments in certain issuers which are involved in controversial environmental or social business activities from the investment universe of the Sub-Fund by applying exclusion criteria.
-Within this process the Investment Manager excludes investee companies that severely violate good governance practices and principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights. - In a second step, the Investment Manager will adhere to a minimum percentage of 30.00% of Sustainable Investments.
-Sustainable Investments include a broad range of environmental and social topics, for which the Investment Manager uses as reference frameworks, among others, the UN Sustainable Development Goals (SDGs), as well as the EU Taxonomy objectives.
-The proprietary methodology to assess the environmental and social contribution is described in the section "What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?" and contains an assessment of the positive contribution to environmental and social contributions as well as an assessment to avoid significant harm to any environmental or social objective. - Further, the Investment Manager commits to invest minimum 65% of Sub-Fund's net asset value into issuers which, as assessed by the Investment Manager, are not considered to significantly harm any environmental or social objective according to the Sustainable Investment methodology.
+- As a first step promoting environmental and social characteristics, by excluding direct investments in certain issuers which are involved in controversial environmental or social business activities from the investment universe of the Sub-Fund by applying exclusion criteria.
+Within this process the Investment Manager excludes investee companies that severely violate good governance practices and principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights. - In a second step, the Investment Manager assesses within the remaining investment universe how issuers perform with respect to ESG characteristics using ESG Ratings.
+ESG Ratings are provided from an external data provider.
+Based on this, the Investment Manager manages the Sub-Fund so that the performance with respect to ESG characteristics of the portfolio is better than the performance of the Sub-Fund's benchmark.
+The Investment Manager has also set the requirement that for a certain % of the Sub-Fund's portfolio ESG Ratings must be available. - Further, the Investment Manager will adhere to a minimum percentage of 5.00% of Sustainable Investments.

-No reference benchmark has been designated for the purpose of attaining the environmental and/or social characteristics promoted by the Sub-Fund.
+A reference benchmark has been designated for the purpose of attaining the environmental and/or social characteristics promoted by the Sub-Fund.